Édouard Manet: War

 During the Franco-Prussian War, Manet served in the National Guard to help defend the city during the siege of Paris, along with Degas.
-In January 1871, he traveled to Oloron-Sainte-Marie in the Pyrenees.
-In his absence his friends added his name to the "Fédération des artistes" (see: Courbet) of the Paris Commune.
+In January 1871, he travelled to Oloron-Sainte-Marie in the Pyrenees.
+In his absence his friends added his name to the "Fédération des artistes" (Note: See Gustave Courbet) of the Paris Commune.
 Manet stayed away from Paris, perhaps, until after the semaine sanglante: in a letter to Berthe Morisot at Cherbourg (10 June 1871) he writes, "We came back to Paris a few days ago..." (the semaine sanglante ended on 28 May).

-The prints and drawings collection of the Museum of Fine Arts (Budapest) has a watercolour/gouache by Manet, The Barricade, depicting a summary execution of Communards by Versailles troops based on a lithograph of the execution of Maximilian.
+The prints and drawings collection of the Museum of Fine Arts Budapest has a watercolour-gouache by Manet, The Barricade, depicting a summary execution of Communards by Versailles troops based on a lithograph of the execution of Maximilian.
 A similar piece, The Barricade (oil on plywood), is held by a private collector.

 On 18 March 1871, he wrote to his (confederate) friend Félix Bracquemond in Paris about his visit to Bordeaux, the provisional seat of the French National Assembly of the Third French Republic where Émile Zola introduced him to the sites: "I never imagined that France could be represented by such doddering old fools, not excepting that little twit Thiers..."
 If this could be interpreted as support of the Commune, a following letter to Bracquemond (21 March 1871) expressed his idea more clearly: "Only party hacks and the ambitious, the Henrys of this world following on the heels of the Milliéres, the grotesque imitators of the Commune of 1793".
 He knew the communard Lucien Henry to have been a former painter's model and Millière, an insurance agent.
 "What an encouragement all these bloodthirsty caperings are for the arts!
 But there is at least one consolation in our misfortunes: that we're not politicians and have no desire to be elected as deputies".

 The public figure Manet admired most was the republican Léon Gambetta.
 In the heat of the seize mai coup in 1877, Manet opened up his atelier to a republican electoral meeting chaired by Gambetta's friend Eugène Spuller.